SouravD-Me/Covid-19-Predictive-Analysis/README.md

 <br>
 This dataset is part of the publication entitled: <br>

-> Das, S., & Kolya, A. K. (2021).
+**Das, S., Kolya, A.K.
 Predicting the pandemic: sentiment evaluation and predictive analysis from large-scale tweets on Covid-19 by deep convolutional neural network.
-Evolutionary Intelligence, 1-22.
+Evol.
+Intel.
+(2021). https://doi.org/10.1007/s12065-021-00598-7**

 ## Dataset Creation